rktjmp/hotpot.nvim/README.md

 *2021-08-03*

 - :sparkling_heart: New!
-Bigger and better API, eval Fennel from just about any where:compass:, or get compiled Lua too.
+Bigger and better API, eval Fennel from just about anywhere:compass:, or get compiled Lua too.
 Buffer, selection, files, modules or regular plain old zero spice nothing special ijustworkhere string literals! :mechanical_arm:

   See [API](#api), [Using the API](#using-the-api) and [`:h